simolus3/drift/docs/pages/docs/Advanced Features/joins.md

 To write a query that answers the first question for us, we can use the `count` function.
 We're going to select all categories and join each todo entry for each category.
 What's special is that we set `useColumns: false` on the join.
 We do that because we're not interested in the columns of the todo item.
 We only care about how many there are.
-By default, moor would attempt to read each todo item when it appears in a join.
+By default, drift would attempt to read each todo item when it appears in a join.

 ```dart